Claws Out: How to Address Your Cat’s Biting Habits

 Identifying The Cause

 Figuring out why your cat is biting can be a difficult process.
-But it’s important to identify the underlying cause in order to develop an effective plan of action.
+But it’s important to identify the underlying cause to develop an effective plan of action.
 Let’s start by looking at possible sources of stress or fear that could be causing this behavior.

 If you’ve recently moved, changed their routine, added new people or animals into the home, or experienced any other significant change in environment, these could all be contributing factors.